aeternity/protocol/AENS.md

 `update` transaction may be used to extend the lease of the name.
 We do not require an additional fee for extending the lease.

+The `pointers` field SHOULD NOT contain multiple entries with the same key.

 #### Transfer